Seed Fund

 • Letter of support issued by the dean of studies of the participating departments of the universities.

-• Please contact your Contact Person: Anną Hejno.
+• Please contact Contact Person: Anną Hejno.

 How do I know my application has been received?